LibertyDSNP/spec/pages/DSNP/UserData.md

 ## Data Chunks

-Because blockchain systems often have specific limits to the amount of data that can be included in a given transaction, operations on user data deal with the data in discrete chunks.
+Because consensus systems often have specific limits to the amount of data that can be included in a given transaction, operations on user data deal with the data in discrete chunks.
 As implementation strategies may vary, implementations MUST define their own maximum chunk size in bytes to be used in the operations described below.

 ## Entity Tags